 - Cover with a lid until you're ready to assemble your crepes.

-Making the Crepes
+Step 3: Make the Crepes

 - Put your pan on medium heat and then brush your pan with butter, or spray with cooking spray (personally, I think the spray is a lot easier than brushing with butter) then pour in 1/3 cup of the batter.

-- Swirl the batter so it completely coats the bottom of the pan, and put it back onto medium heat.
+- Swirl the batter so it completely coats the bottom of the pan and put it back onto medium heat.
 Once the top looks dry, then slip a spatula underneath and flip the crepe over.
 It's much easier than you might think.

 - Look at the cooked side -- is it pale, or does it show brown circles where the batter began cooking as you poured in the batter?
-You want it show the brown circles.
-If it's only pale, you might need to either increase your heat, or leave the crepe slightly longer before you flip it over.
+You want it to show the brown circles.
+If it's only pale, you might need to either increase your heat or leave the crepe slightly longer before you flip it over.

-- The color doesn't really affect the flavor, of course, but it does make for an improved texture, and it looks so delicious when they have those browned markings.
+- The color doesn't really affect the flavor, of course, but it does make for improved texture, and it looks so delicious when they have those browned markings.

 - Experiment!
 You'll get the hang of it by the third one.
-I always serve the first ones to myself, and save the pretty ones for everyone else I'm cooking for.
+I always serve the first ones to myself and save the pretty ones for everyone else I'm cooking for.

 - Onto a serving plate, lay one of your crepes.